gleannyc/documentation/docs/Docs/getting-started/Users-and-Permissions.md

 5. The invited user will receive an email with an invite link.
 The user can then either create a username and password or use Google authentication to login.

-- Troubleshooting

-    Email addresses must match google account exactly: periods in the email address should match and don't use account aliases.
-You can see your own user account email on your google account page: [https://myaccount.google.com/email](https://myaccount.google.com/email)

     Projects can be setup to only allow email addresses on your domain (eg. only emails ending in `@yourcompany.com`).
-Contact [support](mailto:support@glean.io) to get this configured.

 ## Default system roles